 Q: Can I bring a car to campus?

-A. Beginning with the incoming Class of 2015, freshmen were longer allowed to have cars on campus.
+A. First-year students are not allowed to have cars on campus.
 You may find that you don’t need a car at Connecticut College.
 There are numerous transportation alternatives, including Zipcar, the Camel Van shuttle, SEAT (the local city bus) and several taxi services.
 Many students also use bicycles to get around campus and off.
-Learn more about these options in our transportation section.

 Q: What is the best way to get from the airport or train station to Connecticut College?